-The electronic grade report and academic standing are available online at my.unt.edu at the close of each term/semester.
-If the grade report or the academic standing is believed to be in error, the student should contact the Office of Registrar within 30 days following the first class day of the succeeding term/semester.
+The electronic grade report and student's academic standing are available online at my.untd.edu at the close of each term/semester.
+If the grade report or the student's academic standing is believed to be in error, the student should contact the Office of Registrar within 30 days following the first class day of the succeeding term/semester.